Chocolate-coated marshmallow treats: Scotland

-The Scottish National Blood Transfusion Service gives Tunnock's Teacakes to blood donors in Scotland after giving blood.
-There is an online appreciation society for the Tunnock's Teacake and Dundee University also has an appreciation society for the Tunnocks Teacake.
-A giant fully edible replica of a Tunnocks Teacake was made by Michelle Kershaw and Nick Dodds at Pimp That Snack.
-The opening ceremony of the 2014 Commonwealth Games in Glasgow featured giant dancing Tunnocks Teacakes.
-Tunnock's teacake is more or less the same as the munchmallow which is now produced in Serbia.
+The Scottish National Blood Transfusion Service gives Tunnock's teacakes to blood donors in Scotland after giving blood.
+There is an online appreciation society for the Tunnock's teacake and Dundee University also has an appreciation society for the Tunnock's teacake.
+A giant fully edible replica of a Tunnock's teacake was made by Michelle Kershaw and Nick Dodds at Pimp That Snack.
+The opening ceremony of the 2014 Commonwealth Games in Glasgow featured giant dancing Tunnock's teacakes.

 The product itself consists of a small round shortbread base covered with a hemisphere of Italian meringue, a whipped egg white concoction similar to marshmallow.
 As this soft white fondant is based on egg white rather than gelatine, it is much more delicate than marshmallow.
-This is then coated in a thin layer of milk or plain chocolate and, in the case of Tunnock's, wrapped in a distinctive red and silver foil for the more popular milk chocolate variety, and a blue and gold wrapping for the plain chocolate type.
+This also means that a Tunnock's teacake is suitable for vegetarians, unlike any marshmallow-based alternatives.
+The Italian meringue is then coated in a thin layer of milk or plain chocolate and, in the case of Tunnock's, wrapped in a distinctive red and silver foil for the more popular milk chocolate variety, and a blue and gold wrapping for the plain chocolate type.
 Several competing brands to Tunnock's, such as Lees' Foods, also include jam in the centre of the teacake.
-In 2013 British café chain Costa Coffee introduced the giant marshmallow teacake, which is around 3 times the size of a standard teacake, with a chocolate biscuit base topped with marshmallow and raspberry jam in the centre.
+In 2013, British café chain Costa Coffee introduced the giant marshmallow teacake, which is around three times the size of a standard teacake, with a chocolate biscuit base topped with marshmallow and raspberry jam in the centre.

 An argument about whether the teacake is a biscuit or a cake led to an action in the European Court of Justice by British company Marks and Spencer.
 The UK tax authorities eventually accepted the company's argument that the teacakes were cakes (chocolate covered biscuits are taxed, cakes are not) but refused to repay most of the VAT.
 The European court ruled that in principle the tax should be repaid and in a further hearing before the UK Law Lords in 2009, after 13 years of litigation, Marks and Spencer won full repayment of the tax they had paid from 1973 to 1994, amounting to £3.5 million.
 This case was fought with Jaffa cakes.

-Netherlands, Negerzoenen
+Netherlands

-In the Netherlands the name is Negerzoenen ("Negro kisses") though some companies have changed the name to Zoenen ("Kisses").
+In the Netherlands, it was referred Negerzoenen ("negro kisses") until 2006.
+In 2005, the Foundation for Honor and Reparation of Payments for Victims of Slavery in Suriname fought to change the name, which happened shortly after.
+One of the largest producers changed the name to Zoenen ("kisses") and others followed.
 This led to some controversy, since the Dutch word neger was perceived by some as more neutral compared to the English equivalent negro, though both terms are now widely considered pejorative and racist.
-Those often package nine per box to create the play on words Negen Zoenen ("Nine Kisses").
+These are often packaged with nine per box, creating the play on words Negen Zoenen ("nine kisses").